livepeer/wallet-tools/README.md

 For the `systemd` script this means changing ExecStart to `ExecStart=/path/to/OrchestratorSiphon/bin/python3 -u /path/to/OrchestratorSiphon/OrchestratorSiphon.py`

-## Interactive mode
+# Interactive mode

-If no password file is given, the script will ask the user to input the password to the keystore.
-You can also switch to interactive mode by sending a 'SIGQUIT' (`CTRL + \`) or 'SIGTSTP' (`CTRL + z`) signal to the script.
+If no password file is given or the keystore fails to decrypt, the script will ask the user to input the password to the keystore.
+You can also switch to interactive mode by sending a 'SIGQUIT' (`<CTRL + \>`) or 'SIGTSTP' (`<CTRL + z>`) signal to the script.

 Interactive mode allows you to do more stuff, like voting on proposals or setting a new service URI.